It's time to change the culture of fatigue in hospitals

 For the sake of patient safety, steps must be taken by all parties to manage night working safely.

-We have set out a three-point plan of detection, education, and prevention to address the culture surrounding doctor fatigue in hospitals and tackle the problem of excessive fatigue.
+We have set out a three-point plan of detection, education, and prevention to address the culture surrounding healthcare professional fatigue in hospitals and tackle the problem of excessive fatigue.

 We are supporting the publication of a national survey of the extent of junior doctor fatigue, published online in the journal Anaesthesia.

-We are rolling out an education programme informing doctors and their managers about fatigue and how they can collectively reduce its risks.
+We are rolling out an education programme informing healthcare professionals and their managers about fatigue and how they can collectively reduce its risks.
 Access the educational resources.

 We have defined standards for rest facilities and cultural attitudes towards rest in hospitals.